cobalthq/cobalt-api-docs/cobaltApiDocs/content/main.md

 # Introduction

-Welcome to the [Cobalt.io](https://cobalt.io) public API docs portal.
-You can use our REST API to access information on orgs, assets, pentests, findings, and events from our database.
+The [Cobalt](https://cobalt.io) API gives you REST access to Orgs, Assets, Pentests, Findings, and Events.
 Our API is currently in BETA and is read-only.

 <aside class="notice">
 We are actively working to improve the usability of our API and welcome your feedback: <strong>integrations@cobalt.io</strong>